whistledev411/pumpfun-maker-volume-bot-beta/README.md

 # 🤖Pumpfun Volume Bot

-This bot allows you to increase the volume of spl tokens on Pumpfun.
+This bot allows you to increase the volume and number of makers of spl tokens on Pumpfun.
 <br />
-Bot distributes SOL to multiple wallets and use the distributed wallets to buy and sell permanently on the Raydium platform.
+Bot distributes SOL to multiple wallets and use the distributed wallets to buy and sell permanently on the Pumpfun platform.

 ## 💬Contact Me